Graphical functions in even dimensions: Introduction

 \subsection{Motivation}

-Graphical functions are massless position space Feynman integrals in quantum field theory (QFT) which depend on three vectors $z_0$, $z_1$, $z_2$ in $D$-dimensional Euclidean space.
+Graphical functions\footnote{This is an updated version of an 2021 preprint, incorporating corrections from the erratum \doilink{Commun.\ Number Theory Phys.\ 20 (2026) 461--462}{10.4310/CNTP.260606021019}.
+All main results of the original article remain valid.
+The erratum addresses subtle inaccuracies in certain statements that do not affect the conclusions.
+Otherwise, this version is equivalent to the original article published in \doilink{Commun.\ Number Theory Phys.\ 16 (2022) 515--614}{10.4310/CNTP.2022.v16.n3.a3}.} are massless position space Feynman integrals in quantum field theory (QFT) which depend on three vectors $z_0$, $z_1$, $z_2$ in $D$-dimensional Euclidean space.
 They are a powerful tool to perform calculations in perturbative QFT.
 Graphical functions were first defined in \cite{gf} but also play a prominent role in four-dimensional conformal QFTs where they were independently introduced (see e.g.\ \cite{SYM}).

 The theory of graphical functions has successfully been applied to four-dimensional $\phi^4$ theory (see e.g.\ \cite{ZZ,gf,numfunct}).
 Calculations of Feynman periods in $\phi^4$ theory led to the discovery of the coaction conjectures in \cite{coaction} and the coaction principle (see e.g. \cite{Bcoact1,Bcoact2,motg2}).